Local structure of classical sequences, regular sequences, and dynamics: Further Local Questions

 \section{Further Local Questions}

-It is straightforward to numerically test for local realizability and we simply list without proof some examples of what such calculations suggest for a small number of well-known sequences.
-In the list below we write `realizable*' to signify that the statements have not been proved but simply numerically observed using the number of terms available in the Online Encyclopedia of Integer Sequences.
+It is straightforward to numerically test for local realizability and we simply list without detailed proof some provocative examples of what these calculations suggest for a small number of well-known sequences.
+In the list below we write `realizable* at' and `realizable{\ddag}' to signify that the claimed statements have not been proved but simply numerically observed using the number of terms available in the Online Encyclopedia of Integer Sequences.
+Specifically, a `realizable* at' sequence of primes below might have erroneously \emph{included} some primes.
+The sequence of primes at which the sequence is not realizable is the complement of the sequence of primes at which the sequence is realizable.
+In each case this means there is a point in the localized sequence that bears witness to this fact, but this being checked in a finite calculation we write `not realizable{\textdagger}' to record the fact that the list might have erroneously \emph{excluded} some primes whose witnesses lay beyond the calculations.
 Indeed, in each case we have no {\it{a priori}} reason to believe that the sequence of primes at which the original sequence is realizable or not realizable is infinite.
-Of course no asterisk is needed for the sequence of primes at which the sequence is not realizable, as in each case this means there is a point in the localized sequence that bears unequivocal witness to this fact.
-By Theorem~\ref{theoremNilpotent} this shows that all of the sequences below are not nilpotently algebraically realizable.
-Theorem~\ref{theoremBTEresult} suggests that in each case this gives a reasonable notion of `regular prime' for that sequence.
-A further calculation shows that none of the sequences below are magical, illustrating again how unexpected that property is. \begin{enumerate} \item The Lucas sequence (which is not algebraically realizable) begins
+With these caveats understood, the presence of primes at which the sequences are not realizable shows by Theorem~\ref{theoremNilpotent} that all of the sequences below are not nilpotently algebraically realizable.
+The analogy with Theorem~\ref{theoremBTEresult} suggests that in each case this gives a compelling notion of `regular prime' for that particular sequence.
+A further calculation shows that the only magical sequence in the list below is the sequence of tangent numbers, illustrating again how unexpected it is to find non-trivial instances of that property. \begin{enumerate} \item The Lucas sequence (which is realizable but not algebraically realizable) may be defined by the linear recurrence~$a_{n+2}=a_{n+1}+a_n$ with initial conditions~$a_1=1$ and~$a_2=3$.
+It begins

 is realizable* at